maxdetal/Motatel/README.md

 - the LaunchAgent
 - the running background service

-Karabiner-Elements, Homebrew, and Python are not removed because other software may use them.
+Karabiner-Elements, Homebrew, Python, and media-control are intentionally left installed because other software may use them.

 Motatel's Karabiner rules are currently left in the configuration to avoid accidentally damaging an existing setup.